Usage¶

 If you see one of the Python scripts in the list of processes, you can hit

 F9 with the script selected.
-This will open the SIGTERM
+This will open the SIGTERM option and by

 confirming with Enter the process will be stopped.
 Close htop by pressing